allanNAIT/allanNAIT.github.io/dmit1508/topics/ddl.md

 * A value that exists as a `PK` in the associated parent table
 * `NULL`

-For example, given the ERD below:
+For example, given the ERD below:<br>
 ![fk-example-erd.png](images/fk-example-erd.png)

 1. `DROP TABLE StoreInRegion`